Seekatar/seekatar.github.io/_posts/2022-09-04-unloading-assemblies.md

 ### Testing the Manager

 `Engine` is a test class that drives the manager.
 It has methods to load a couple of assemblies (libA and libB) that have `ITest` implementations.
 In addition, it can use Rosyln to build assemblies in memory and load into the context.
-All its methods have a switch to use either the manager's first (default) context (which is _not_ the `AssemblyLoadContext.Default`), or one called "Test".
+All its methods have a switch to use either the manager's first (default) context (which is _not_ the `AssemblyLoadContext.Default`), or one called "Test."
 It can also call methods on all objects it has created in a context.

-`Program.cs` has a loop to fire off commands to the `Engine` by pressing a key.
+`Program.cs` has a loop to fire off various commands to the `Engine` by pressing a key. (see the repo's [README.md](https://github.com/Seekatar/assemblyUnloadTest/blob/main/README.md) for details)

 Here's a test run of the program, loading a and b into the first context (`__FirstContext__`) and calling `Message()` on them.